working-group-two/docs.wgtwo.com/docs/intro-client-and-languages.md

 Using our `.proto` files and OpenAPI specification, you may generate code for most languages.

-In addition, we do offer generated code for Go and Java.
+In addition, we offer generated code for Go and Java.

 ### Go